-- 9.14 Section 4 of the application form applies to applicants which are body corporates.
-If you are applying as an individual, please skip to Section 5 of the application form. - 9.15 In Section 4, we are asking for the details of shareholders (corporate or individual) who have more than a 5% interest in the applicant body. - 9.16 Before completing this section of the form, you should also read Ofcom's guidance on the definition of 'control' of media companies:
+- 10.14 Section 4 of the application form applies to applicants which are body corporates.
+If you are applying as an individual, please skip to Section 5 of the application form. - 10.15 In Section 4, we are asking for the details of shareholders (corporate or individual) who have more than a 5% interest in the applicant body. - 10.16 Before completing this section of the form, you should also read Ofcom's guidance on the definition of 'control' of media companies. - 10.17 If any of the individuals named in your responses are known by more than one name/version of their name, all names must be provided.